-To the maximum extent possible means to implement actions to the extent capable of being carried out with reasonable effort taking into account financial implications for housing management and the effects those actions may have on the ability to improve the quality of life, health, safety of military families.
+To the maximum extent possible means implementation of actions to the extent capable of being carried out with reasonable effort taking into account economic and technical feasibility.

 Viewshed includes all the area visible from a particular location, viewing point, or series of viewing points.
 It includes all visual elements and surrounding points that are in the line of sight from any location, viewing point, or series of viewing points and excludes all points and locations that are not visible and/or are obstructed by terrain, other natural features, man-made features, and points beyond the horizon.